Skip to content

 Hambleton-Williams Shotgun House

-The Hambleton-Williams Shotgun House was built in 1907 and preserves an authentic residential house typical of a low-income African American family in Thomasville.
-The house sits at the start of the color line in Thomasville and is one of the last remaining houses of its kind as most others have been demolished.
+Built in 1907, The Shotgun House sits at the historic color line in Thomasville and is one of the last remaining structures of its kind, as most others have been lost to demolition and redevelopment.

 Our New Vision